Kitware/geowatch/docs/watch_cli.rst

-Summary of WATCH Scripts
+Summary of GEOWATCH Scripts
 ------------------------

-The following document summarizes some of the scripts in the smartwatch CLI.
+The following document summarizes some of the scripts in the geowatch CLI.

 Main Commands / Scripts